-Dairies in the early 20th century
+Dairies and buying milk, early 20th century

 Why dairies did such a good trade - the problem with milk in hot weather